SysKitTeam/docs-point/governance-and-automation/permissions-review/monitor-permissions-review.md

 ![Email - Access Review completed](../../.gitbook/assets/monitor-access-review-email-completed.png)

-To see the progress of an ongoing Access Review, click the **Scheduled Review (1)** button, located under the Access Review section.
+To see the progress of an ongoing Access Review, click the **Scheduled Review (1)** button located under the Access Review section.

 This screen contains information on: